 Each criterion maximum achievement level is out of 8.
 A student can gain any achievement level from 0 – 8 based on his/her performance in the task.

 The total grade in an MYP subject is 32.
 Each criterion is out of 8 and there are four criteria in each subject (8 x 4 = 32).

-- The MYP is an inclusive programme which believes in the right to learn of all people, including those with different learning styles, learning difficulties and special educational needs.
+- The MYP is an inclusive programme whose target is to provide learning for all students, including those with different learning styles, learning difficulties and special educational needs.